Disease/Disorder

 History

 A detailed history is essential.
-It should include patient age, sex, past medical history, birth history, bleeding history, family history, recent trauma or surgery.
-Bleeding in utero or during forceps delivery can occur since Factor VIII or IX does not cross the placenta.
-Past history should be directed to the timing, type and location of bleeding, prior spontaneous bleeding, excessive bruising and/or bleeding with procedures (immunizations).7,11
+It should include the patient’s age, sex, past medical history, birth history, bleeding history, family history, recent trauma or surgery.
+A detailed timeline of bleeding symptoms from infancy is helpful.
+Findings include excessive bruising, gum bleeding, and prolonged bleeding with circumcision or minor procedures such as immunizations.7,11 Bleeding in utero or during forceps delivery can occur since Factor VIII or IX does not cross the placenta.
+A bleeding history should specify whether episodes involve joints or other sites, whether they are associated with arthropathy, if they occurred spontaneously or after trauma, and the exact locations affected.

 Physical examination

-Physical examination includes a full musculoskeletal evaluation of upper and lower limbs, including inspection, palpation, range of motion and strength.
-Inspection should be focused in evaluating for pallor, joint effusions, bruising, leg length discrepancy, joint deformity and limb/joint asymmetry.
-Palpate for tenderness in the joint (commonly elbows, knees and ankles) or muscle (most commonly the quadriceps, hamstrings, iliopsoas, biceps and triceps) and possible effusion.
-Consider hemarthrosis in the presence of limited ROM, stiffness, swelling, pain and warm tingling sensation, or irritability and unwillingness to use limb in infants.11 Posture of the limb can suggest muscle hematoma; in case of iliopsoas, it will present with a vague groin pain in flexed and internally rotated hip, and difficulty with hip extension History of trauma can guide the physician on specific examination.
+Physical examination requires comprehensive thorough musculoskeletal evaluation of all limbs, including inspection, palpation, range of motion and strength.
+Inspection should be focused on evaluating for pallor, joint effusions, bruising, leg length discrepancy, joint deformity and limb/joint asymmetry.
+Posture of the limb can suggest muscle hematoma – for example, in the case of iliopsoas hematoma, it may present as vague groin pain in a flexed and internally rotated hip, with difficulty on hip extension.
+12

 Clinical functional assessment: mobility, self-care cognition/behavior/affective state

-Patients with severe arthropathy and/or joint deformity can have issues affecting functional mobility and basic ADL’s.
-These patients should be evaluated for the need of assistive devices.
+Patients with severe arthropathy and/or joint deformity can have issues affecting functional mobility and basic (ADL’s) and may require assistive devices.

 Cognitive state is usually not affected in the child-adolescent stage, but adults may present with mild cognitive dysfunction as the result of asymptomatic cerebral microbleeds.12